 This opens a big opportunity window for technology system integrators to leverage their smart ecosystem, cloud capabilities, complex information system, and networks technology modernization and transformation experience to accelerate the 5G journey for telco operators.

-HCL is positioned very strongly to deliver the integrated business technology solutions and information management services in the telco vertical space.
-Our investments in technologies, platforms, innovation labs, and frameworks such as HCL SmartNIC, HCL EdgeLITy, Cisco SON, BluGenie, HCL DRYiCE, Software-Defined Data Center, Data Analytics, CloudSmart serve as testaments to our strong focus in 5G innovations aimed at helping our CSP customers maximize their 5G investments.
+HCLTech is positioned very strongly to deliver the integrated business technology solutions and information management services in the telco vertical space.
+Our investments in technologies, platforms, innovation labs, and frameworks such as HCLTech SmartNIC, HCLTech EdgeLITy, Cisco SON, BluGenie, HCLTech DRYiCE, Software-Defined Data Center, Data Analytics, CloudSmart serve as testaments to our strong focus in 5G innovations aimed at helping our CSP customers maximize their 5G investments.